(Updated July 20, 2024)

 In January 1998, Eversgerd, a free agent, signed with the Cardinals and ended his big-league playing career with them.
 He was 0-0 in eight appearances for the 1998 Cardinals.

 Eversgerd became a Cardinals minor-league coach in 2001, took a two-year hiatus (2002-03) and returned to the organization in 2004.
-He was pitching coach at Class AAA Memphis in 2016.
-Among the Cardinals pitching prospects Eversgerd has been credited with helping during his minor-league coaching career: Michael Wacha, Shelby Miller and Seth Maness.
+He was pitching coach at Class AAA Memphis from 2013-17.
+Among the Cardinals pitching prospects Eversgerd has been credited with helping during his minor-league coaching career: Michael Wacha, Shelby Miller, Seth Maness and Jack Flaherty.

 In 2012, Eversgerd received the organization’s George Kissell Award for coaching excellence.